ancient-devices/releases/readme.md

   ````

   please make sure you update this file as well with each update as lsat build release date is tracked from this file for website

+## NOTE BOTH FILES SHOULD BE UPDATED IN ONE COMMIT